johan-st/go-image-server/assets/USAGE.md

 This documentation resides here

-### GET /:image
+### GET /:image_id/:desired_filename.jpeg

-Any path added after the slash is treated an image request.
-Ther server will try to match an image.
+Requests to any path beyond root ("/") are treated as an image request.
+Subsequent path does not change the response but is helpfull for naming the "file" fetched.
+The titular example return a file name "desired_filname.jpg"